chardmd/ups-nodejs/README.md

-Ups-Node-JS: An easy to use NodeJS module for integrating UPS APIs
+UPS-Node-JS: An easy to use NodeJS module for integrating UPS APIs
 =======================

 Every UPS API has a corresponding manual which contains hundred of pages long and reading each books is a pain in the ass.
-And unfortunately there is no provided example written on Node.js
+And unfortunately there is no provided example written in Node.JS.

 Check it out boys and girls and see it for yourself.
 [UPS Developers Guide] (https://www.ups.com/upsdeveloperkit)